whatmakeart/whatmakeart.github.io/content/video/narrative-arc.md

 ### Part 2

 Introduce a problem, conflict or goal.
-Where is the ball going?
-What does the ball want to do?
+Where is the character going?
+What do they want to do?
 Is everything exploding and on fire?
-Or is is a tranquil and peaceful setting where the problem is that the ball is bored?
+Or is is a tranquil and peaceful setting where the problem is that the protagonist is bored?

 ### Part 3

 Resolve part 2.
-What is the result of the actions of the ball after encountering part 2?
-How does the ball escape the fire or stop being bored?
+What is the result of the actions of the character after encountering part 2?
+How does the subject escape the fire or stop being bored?

-## How to Make a Narrative Arc?
+## What is a Story Spine?

 A [Story Spine](story-spine.md) is simple method to break a story down into 9 parts that then are split into three groups to make a 3 part narrative arc.